visualpharm/Lunacy/docs/index_updated.md

  <li>
    <details>
     <summary>
-      <strong> How to retrieve an icon on PAID basis? </strong>
+      <strong> How to Retrieve an Icon on a PAID Basis? </strong>
     </summary>

-The canonical format for retrieving icons via paid requests is as following:
+The format for retrieving icons via paid requests is as follows:

 - http://img.icons8.com/[platform]/[size]/[commonName].[format]?token=YOURTOKEN

 <br>

-In the above request, parameters commonName, platform, token - are mandatory, whereas size - is optional.
-Assume we call v4 search engine with 'house' searching phrase and receive a JSON response as following:
+In the above request, parameters commonName, platform, token - are mandatory.
+Size - is optional.
+Assume we call v4 search engine with 'house' searching phrase and receive a JSON response as follows:

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/JSON_RETRIEVE_1.png'>
  </p>

-In the JSON response we can see that for one of the entries platform parameter attains the value "ultroviolet" and the commonName attains the value "Link-company-child".
-Thats all we need to get the icon in the svg/eps/pdf/png formats by sending the following requests to the [omg-img](http://img.icons8.com/) service:
+Take a look onto parameters in the JSON.
+Platform parameter attains the value "ultroviolet".
+The commonName attains the value "Link-company-child".
+That's all we need to get the icon in the SVG / EPS / PDF / PNG formats by sending the following requests to the [omg-img](http://img.icons8.com/) service:

  <p align="center">